Artist-Grade Technical Pens & Fineliners for Drawing

 When you have a mistake, do not try to fix it.

-Too many lines with a pen will look bold and will grab attention.
-Continue drawing disregarding the mistake.
+Too many lines look bold, and grab attention.
+Continue drawing, disregarding the mistake.

 Caps:

-Make sure your pen's cap is firmly closed, to make sure the ink will not dry.
+Make sure your pen's cap is firmly closed, so the ink will not dry.

 Summary